Updated as of February 28, 2020

 Ultimately, the goal of the Schedule Analysis Project, and the resulting new schedules, was to continue to constantly improve service through purposeful change while also balancing the viability and sustainability of CBITD.
 Changes were designed to align with the needs of our customers as expressed through their feedback, while also simplifying the schedule and increasing overall customer satisfaction.
 CBITD serves over one million passengers annually and, given the complexity of this task, recognizes that it will be impossible to design a schedule perfectly suited to each individual’s preferences.

-4) Will there still be different versions of the schedule for different seasons?
+3) Are there still different versions of the schedule for different seasons?

 Yes.
 The new Down Bay winter schedule will run February 29 – May 20, 2020.
-The Down Bay spring, summer and fall schedules will also be changing to align with the approved new schedules.
-Those dates and times will be updated on the website in the coming weeks.
+The Down Bay spring, summer and fall schedules have also been changed to align with the approved new schedules.
+Those dates and times are available here on the website.
+(Link to schedule page)

 The revised proposed alternative schedules, along with the installation of a crane onboard the Wabanaki, would provide additional opportunities to deliver freight, including commercial freight and vehicles, to the Down Bay and Inner Bay islands.
 The existing schedules provide two dedicated trips for commercial freight; the proposed schedule would provide three – 8:00 AM, 12:00 Noon and 4:00 PM trips.
 The 8:00 AM trip allows freight to arrive much earlier in the day on the islands than the current 10:00 AM trip allows.

-6) How is the Schedule Analysis Project being paid for?
+5) How was the Schedule Analysis Project paid for?

 The work done by marine transportation consulting firm, KPFF, was 80% funded by Federal Transit Administration grants with a 20% local match from CBITD.